BinaryDevil/binance-pump-bot/README.md

 - You are very likely to lose money.
 - Invest only what you can afford to lose.

-But, `if you think there is profit window in pump & dumps`, here's a little tool for you.
+But, `if you think there is a profit window in pump & dumps`, like I did, here's a little tool for you.

 ## Prerequisites